ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Users that saw all available episodes

+!!! info ""
-> List of users who have seen (according to Tautulli) all available episodes of the Plex item.
+    List of users who have seen (according to Tautulli) all available episodes of the Plex item.
 The percentage for an episode to be considered as viewed is configured in the Tautulli settings.

 - Key: Tautulli.sw_allEpisodesSeenBy
 - Availability: shows, seasons